DoHerasYang/DoHerasYang.github.io/_posts/2019-12-19-Digital Forensics.md

 **5.What service was attacked?**

-We can see that before the attacker stealed the files from the server, the system tried to establish the `SMTP` service. `SMTP` is a set of rules that allow data to be sent from one email server to another and allows the exchange of online messages.
+We can see that before the attacker tried to download the files to host machine, the system tried to establish the `SMTP` service. `SMTP` is a set of rules that allow data to be sent from one email server to another and allows the exchange of online messages.
 For the more details about the `SMTP` services, please click [here](https://whatis.techtarget.com/definition/SMTP-Simple-Mail-Transfer-Protocol).

 ![05](/Pictures/Digital Forensics/Linux Forensics/05.png)